Butter For Brain Health

 Reading Time: 9 minutes

-What if something as simple and delicious as could be a key ingredient in promoting strong neural functioning?
+What if something as simple and delicious as butter could be a key ingredient in promoting strong neural functioning?

 It’s time to challenge traditional dietary advice that’s portrayed butter as an unhealthy indulgence.